rainbowdashlabs/sql-java/docs/03/views.md

 Views are crucial for wrapping complex queries into some kind of "virtual table".
 Views allow you to create something based on a query which will be dynamically created every time you call this view.

-For example, you could simply wrap our friend count into a view and instead of selectinv this cursed union code you can simply select it like a table.
+For example, you could simply wrap our friend count into a view and instead of selecting this cursed union code you can simply select it like a table.
 Views are created with the `CREATE VIEW` keyword followed by a `SELECT` statement.

 ```postgresql